plone/plone.app.mosaic/docs/content-layouts.rst

 Configuring the amount of columns available in layout
 -----------------------------------------------------

 The default value for the amount of columns is set to 4.
-It and can optionally configured to a different value using the attribute *data-max-columns* in the layout file.
+It can optionally configured to a different value using the attribute *data-max-columns* in the layout file.
 This attribute needs to be set on the *div* element that has the attribute *data-panel="content"*